GVPT Honors Program

 2. A substantial portion of Honors work within the major, including no fewer than three 3-credit Honors level courses, and two 3-credit Honors thesis courses, all offered by the Department of Government & Politics.
 Note: Courses used to satisfy GVPT Honors Program requirements must be completed with a 'B-' or higher.

 3. A senior thesis, to be completed under the guidance of a faculty member from GVPT.
 The thesis will begin with enrollment in GVPT 396 “Intro. to Honors Research” during the Spring of the Junior year followed by GVPT 397 “Honors Research” in the Fall of the Senior year.
-This will be independent guided research and writing with a thesis advisor, agreed upon by the Director of the Honors Program and you!
+This will be independent guided research and writing with a thesis advisor, agreed upon by the Director of the Honors Program and you.

 The thesis must be submitted at least thirty days before the end of the student’s Fall senior semester, at which time an oral examination of the thesis will be scheduled.
 This exam will be conducted before a three-member committee usually composed of the thesis advisor and two other faculty members agreed upon by the student and the thesis advisor.